Skoda Kamiq Review & Prices

 Safety and security

 The Kamiq is a safe car.
-The experts at Euro NCAP ran the rule over it in 2019 it scored the maximum five stars.
+The experts at Euro NCAP ran the rule over it in 2019 and it scored the maximum five stars, though it's worth noting that the test has become stricter since then.
 The Skoda earned a 96% rating for adult occupant protection, and 85% for child occupant.
-The score for pedestrian protection was 80% with a 76% rating for the car’s safety assistance systems.

 Every model including the most basic SE comes with a lane keeping system to stop the car drifting out of position on motorways and dual carriageways.
 Front assist is also standard.
 This is Skoda’s name for autonomous emergency braking, which hits the brakes hard if there’s about to be a collision and the driver doesn’t react.

-An alarm and central locking are fitted to all Kamiqs, and keyless entry is an optional extra on SE L and Monte Carlo models.
+An alarm and central locking are fitted to all Kamiqs, and keyless entry is standard on Monte Carlo models or optional on other trims.

 Reliability and problems

-While the Kamiq is still quite a new car, most of the engines and mechanical parts are well proven and have been used extensively by Skoda and other VW Group brands.
+Although the Kamiq didn't make it into the 2023 Driver Power 'best cars to own' shortlist, Skoda had a mid-table performance in the owner satisfaction survey, ranking 20th out of 32 manufacturers.
+However, most of the Kamiq's engines and mechanical parts are well proven and have been used extensively by Skoda and other VW Group brands.

 If anything does go wrong with the car, Skoda’s standard new car warranty lasts for three years.
 For the first two years, mileage is unlimited, but for the third year the mileage is capped at 60,000.
 The cover can be extended up to five years and 100,000 miles at extra cost.